aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

                     (Please contact nexB to get the api_* value for this feature)

                 $ about gen_license --djc 'api_url' 'api_key' LOCATION OUTPUT

+                --scancode

+                    Indicates the JSON input is from scancode toolkit license detection

+                $ about gen_license --scancode /home/project/scancode-license-detection.json OUTPUT

                 --verbose